 If you're interested in learning more about OSHA's Consultative programs for safety management and safety excellence, you've come to the right article.
 This is an interview with Mark Hurliman, the VPP and SHARP Program Coordinator with Oregon OSHA, and Mark's going to explain to all of us the basics of the VPP and SHARP programs for all employers in the US (federal and state plans).

-Convergence Training: Hi there, everybody.
-This is Jeff Dalto, Senior Learning & Development Specialist with Convergence Training, doing another one of our semi-regular webinar/interview/podcast series, and today we have an exciting guest.
+Vector Solutions: Hi there, everybody.
+This is Jeff Dalto, Senior Learning & Development Specialist with Vector Solutions, doing another one of our semi-regular webinar/interview/podcast series, and today we have an exciting guest.

 We have Mark Hurliman, who is the VPP and SHARP Program Coordinator with Oregon OSHA, and he's going to talk with us about OSHA Consulting Services and in particular VPP and SHARP.